gbroiles/pwnchk/README.md

 # pwnchk

-Python script to bulk scan HIBP for lists of email addresses
+Python scripts to bulk scan HIBP for lists of email addresses or passwords